bjssacademy/goinaday/readme.md

 ## Structures, Methods & Pointers

+> If you have not come from a background that includes classes, or objects, then you may find [go structs](https://github.com/bjssacademy/go-structs) more in-depth about how structs are a custom data-type that group together related data.

 ### The Basics

 Although Go doesn't do OO like you may be used to, you'll notice a lot of similarities between the definition of a *structure* and that of a *class*.
 A simple example is the following `Source` structure: